pbustos97/linux/README.md

 15. Type `uname -a` to verify that the Machine is using the new Kernel that was built
     - The date listed should be whenever you built the kernel
     - The Kernel release version should be a higher number than from earlier
-16. Copy the files from Canvas into the directory containing the /linux directory
+16. Copy the Makefile and cmpe283-1.c files from Canvas into the directory containing the /linux directory
     - Files should be on the same level as the /linux directory when typing `ls`
 17. Inside of cmpe283-1.c do the following
     - At the end of the file, add a module license with the line